learn-co-students/dumbo-web-042318/09_active_record_intro/README.md

 * Practice with ActiveRecord::Base instance and class methods
 * Perform persistent CRUD actions on one model using ActiveRecord

-Explain how ActiveRecord works for non-related models Implement one-to-many relationships using ActiveRecord has_many and belongs_to Implement many-to-many relationships using ActiveRecord has_many, :through Describe the methods that the relationship macros add to a model Practice looking up library documentation Specifically, looking up documentation for ActiveRecord Association Macros
-Migrations
-Rake tasks

 ## Process

 * Require `activerecord`, `sinatra-activerecord`, and `rake` gems